JanWillemBrands/ApusApus/README.md

     person   = "Mary" | "John"
     sentence =  person "has" "a" "little" "lamb."

-In fact, many people have little lambs, and people's names are typically capitalized:
+In fact, many people have little lambs, and people's names are typically capitalized.

     space    : " "
     person   = '[A-Z][a-z]*'
     sentence = person "has" "a" "little" "lamb."

-We could then generalize this into:
+We could then generalize this into

     space    : " "
     person   = '[A-Z][a-z]*'